transdigiware/blockchain/howto/ibp-console-create-app.md

     {:codeblock}

 2. Edit `invoke.js` to replace the following values:
-  - Replace  ``<channel_name>`` with the name of the channel the smart contract was instantiated on.
+  - Replace  ``<channel_name>`` with the name of the channel the smart contract was deployed on.
 You can find your CA name under the "Certificate Authorities" section of your connection profile.
   - Replace ``<smart_contract_name>`` with the name of the installed smart contract.
 You can get this value from your network operator.
   - Edit the contents of `submitTransaction` to invoke a function inside your smart contract.
 The `invoke.js` file is written to invoke the [fabcar smart contract](https://github.com/hyperledger/fabric-samples/tree/release-1.4/chaincode/fabcar){: external}.
 If you want to run the file below to submit a transaction, install fabcar and instantiate the smart contract on one of your channels.